 One-time ordering is available and comes with free shipping on orders over 2 pounds.
 There are also three- or six-month subscriptions available, which deliver 3 pounds of fish the first Thursday of every month.

 Sea to Table connects directly and exclusively with sustainable fisheries around the country to offer a variety of species for home delivery and restaurants.

 The online marketplace offers both one-time orders and a monthly subscription service.
 Seafood for home delivery is flash frozen and individually packaged for easy portioning and thawing (i.e. a 10-ounce portion of scallops and shrimp or two 6-ounce portions of fish fillets).
 Unlike some other companies that require large delivery minimums or only offer boxes of seafood in large sizes, Sea to Table has no minimum.
 However, note that you will incur shipping charges on orders less than $99.

 Species will change seasonally, but options include Maine Redfish, Atlantic Skate, Atlantic Sea Scallops, Wild Salmon, Gulf Shrimp, Pacific Halibut and Cod, West Coast Dover Sole, and even Maine Lobster Tails.
-Themed boxes are also available such as the Grill Master’s Kit (about $166 to $179) or the Salmon Lover’s Box (around $117 to $127) for those wanting to order a large mix.
+Themed boxes are also available such as the Grill Master’s Kit ($179) or the Salmon Lover’s Box ($127) for those wanting to order a large mix.
 Recipes and cooking tips are also available online.